scrumpygeo/flask-blog/localNotes.md

 4. in users package create utils.py file for odds and ends re users eg reset pwd stuff.

 5. start adding stuff to users/route.
 No longer using global @ var to create the routes.
 Create it specifically for this blueprint and register it at a later time.

-   - so instead of @app.route in the users route, we have users instantiated at top and user @users.route instead.
+   - so instead of @app.route decorator in the users route, we have users instantiated at top and user @users.route instead.

+   - repeat for post package routes decorator and again for main package.